indianspeedster/edu-ml/markdown/model_train/5_model_training_2.md

 - Train the model with three different datasets

-This notebook uses hyper parameter tuning for largest models and the results produced will be having same hyperparameter for all three models.
+This notebook uses hyper parameter tuning for all three models and the results produced may have different hyperparameter for all three models.

 :::